elastic/connectors/docs/sync-rules/SALESFORCE.md

 ### Advanced sync rules examples

-### Indexing documents based on the query and language specified.
+### Fetching documents based on the query and language specified.

 #### Example
 Fetch documents using SOQL query